Knoxville Truck Accident Attorneys

 Economic damages are tangible financial losses that can be easily quantified.
 They include:

-• Medical costs: This includes both past and future medical expenses like emergency room visits, hospital stays, surgery, physical therapy, and medication.
+• Medical costs: Past and future medical expenses like emergency room visits, hospital stays, surgery, physical therapy, and medication.

 • Lost income: This can include wages, commissions, bonuses, and benefits.